morgreek/frontend-project-44/README.md

 ## Info

-Few mini amthematical games in the question-and-answer genre.
+Few mini math games in the question-and-answer genre.

 **Includes:**